samwedge/rapiduino/README.md

     led.turn_on()
     led.turn_off()

-You don't need to think of pin numbers, pin states or pin modes beyone the initial set-up.
+You don't need to think of pin numbers, pin states or pin modes beyond the initial set-up.

 ## Contribution

 Yes please!
 Code and/or suggestions are very welcome!
+Feel free to raise an issue or raise a pull request from a fork.

+## Developing

+Rapiduino uses [poetry](https://python-poetry.org/docs/) to handle the installation.

+To install Rapiuino for development:

+`poetry install`

+To run tests:

+`poetry run python -m unittest discover`

+Type checking:

+`poetry run python -m mypy rapiduino`

+Linting:

+`poetry run python -m flake8 rapiduino`

 ## Licence